istio/istio.io/content/en/news/releases/1.4.x/announcing-1.4/upgrade-notes/index.md

 Istio 1.4 introduces a new CRD `authorizationpolicies.security.istio.io` for the [authorization policy](/docs/reference/config/security/authorization-policy/).
-Your cluster may have a leftover CRD `authorizationpolicies.rbac.istio.io` due to internal implementation detail before Istio 1.4.
+Your cluster may have an interim leftover CRD `authorizationpolicies.rbac.istio.io` due to an internal implementation detail before Istio 1.4.

-The leftover CRD is never used and could be removed safely from the cluster.
-Run the following command to remove it to avoid confusions:
+The leftover CRD is unused and you can safely remove it from the cluster using this command:

 {{< text bash >}}
 $ kubectl delete crd authorizationpolicies.rbac.istio.io --ignore-not-found=true